galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 > `Egf` is not identified as differentially expressed in the basal cells (see the Adj.PValue) but in the plot showing the Expression levels of all samples, notice that we can see it is highly expressed in the luminallactate group.
 {: .hands_on}

 Multiple contrasts can be run with the limma tool.
 For example, we can compare the pregnant and lactating conditions for both the basal and luminal cells.
-So let's rerun the limma-voom TREAT analysis (adj.P <0.01 and lfc=0.58), this time including the additional contrast `luminalpregnant - luminallactate`.
+So let's rerun the limma-voom TREAT analysis (adj.P <0.01 and lfc=0.58) and this time use the `Insert Contrast` button to include the additional contrast `luminalpregnant - luminallactate`.
 We can then see how the number of differentially expressed genes in the luminal cells compares to the basal cells.

 > ### {% icon hands_on %} Hands-on: Run multiple contrasts
 >
-> 1. **limma** {% icon tool %}: Rerun **limma** adding the following settings:
+> 1. **limma** {% icon tool %}: Rerun **limma** adding the following settings *(i.e. run with 2 contrasts)*:
+>      “Contrast of Interest”: `basalpregnant-basallactate`
+>      “Contrast of Interest”: `luminalpregnant-luminallactate`
 >      - *"**Advanced Options**"*
 >          - *"Minimum Log2 Fold Change"*: `0.58`
 >          - *"P-Value Adjusted Threshold"*: `0.01`